dbehnke/pYSFReflector3/TESTING.md

   # run tests inside uv-managed environment
   uv run pytest -q

+If you want to reproduce the exact environment recorded in the repository lockfile, use `uv sync` (this will read `uv.lock` and create/update `.venv` accordingly):

+  # sync project environment from uv.lock
+  uv sync

 CI notes

 - The GitHub Actions workflow installs `uv` via the upstream curl installer: